Put Your Love in Me: Love Songs for the Apocalypse

 Put Your Love in Me: Love Songs for the Apocalypse is the first greatest hits album released by punk/metal band The Plasmatics in 2002.

-While titled a Plasmatics album, it also includes songs from Wendy O. Williams solo career.
-One point of contention is that these songs are still Plasmatics song as they still feature the two main members of the band, Wendy and Wes Beech.
+While titled a Plasmatics album, it also includes songs from Wendy O. Williams' solo career.
+One point of contention is that these songs are still Plasmatics songs as they still feature the two main members of the band, Wendy and Wes Beech.
 The album contains tracks from all of the bands and Wendy's solo records, except for Coup d'Etat, with half of the songs coming from Wendy's WOW albums.